Best PC for Gaming and Streaming: 8 Top Picks (2026)

 The ROG G22CH squeezes a Core i7-14700F and RTX 4060 Ti into a 10-liter case.

 The 8th-gen NVENC encoder in the RTX 4060 Ti handles 1080p60 encoding efficiently.
-In our testing, the system maintained 100+ FPS in Valorant at 1080p high while streaming simultaneously.
-One concern: ambient temps above 28C pushed the GPU past 85C during marathon sessions, so keep it somewhere with decent airflow.
+The hardware is suited to a high frame rate in a competitive title like Valorant at 1080p high while streaming simultaneously.
+One concern: compact cases like this tend to run the GPU hot during marathon sessions in a warm room, so keep it somewhere with decent airflow.
 Pair it with a compact desk with LED lights and you’ve got a streaming station that barely takes up space.

 Best for: Streamers with small desks or limited room.